arshiyaaa7/Snakebite-Identification/README.md

 - 💾 NumPy and Pandas for data manipulation

 ## 🧠 Model Training
 The Keras model used in this project was trained using Google's Teachable Machine.
-It helps in generating models efficiently with minimal coding.

 Model Training Image:
 ![Teachable Machine](https://github.com/user-attachments/assets/215b2b35-8d1c-4b67-ab28-14250a1de618)